The student cost of living in Germany is based on your accommodation type, the number of times you eat at a restaurant etc.

 To understand your expense structure further, let’s discuss each of them in detail:

-The average cost of living in Germany in rented accommodation per month is:
+The average cost of living in different cities in Germany in a rented accommodation:

 German City